reactgraphqlacademy/fb-messenger/README.md

 ```

 4. Use the sendMessage mutation to send a message.
 Sending a message should:

-   _ Update the messages in the chat to display the new message
+- Update the messages in the chat to display the new message
-   _ Update the threads to display the new message
+- Update the threads to display the new message
   You have some hints at the bottom of src/Messenger/components/Chat/Messages.js to help you complete task 4

 #### Bonus part 2

-- Use the getSession query to log in a user instead of calling the REST API
+- Use the logIn mutation to log in a user in src/User/components/Login instead of calling the REST API

 ### Part 3